PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/audienceManagerGetProfileAttributes().rst

 Notes
 -----

-* You can get only the attributes with `granted access <https://help.piwik.pro/support/audiences/api-access-attribute/>`_.
+* You can only access attributes that have been `granted access <https://help.piwik.pro/support/audiences/api-access-attribute/>`_.

 Related methods